 The Hall of Space begins with the story of the WWII German rocket design that evolved to power the Apollo 11 mission to the Moon.
 As you proceed through the galleries, you will see the story of the space race between the United States and the U.S.S.R. unfold.
 You’ll learn about technological and cultural differences between the two superpowers through their intense competition to be the first to reach the Moon.

-Included in your ticket price is CosmosKids, an interactive STEM learning experience.
+Included in your ticket price is CosmoKids, an interactive STEAM learning experience.

 Remember, the Hall of Space admission is always free for residents of Reno County!*